 As a Responsible Armed Citizen, you have the right to carry a defensive tool on your person.
 Unfortunately, not all States agree with this idea, but this is what the Constitution says, so we’re rolling with it for this article.
-For most people in most situations, this is likely a pistol.
+For most people in most situations, this defensive tool is likely a pistol.
 However, as Active Shooter incidents have become more prevalent in recent years, we've seen the rise of a new trend in Responsible Armed Citizens: resurrection of the Truck Gun concept.
 In other words: the civilian equivalent of the Patrol Rifle for law enforcement officers.

 In general, the idea of the Truck Gun is sound: be prepared to protect yourself and your loved ones in the event of a San Bernardino, Mumbai or Paris-like Active Shooter/terrorist attack.
 I can tell you from first hand experience that LE response time may not be fast enough to save your life, no matter how awesome the department.
 It is simple physics and geography.
-Law Enforcement simply cannot be everywhere all the time (and we don't want that as a free Democratic Republic either).
+Law Enforcement simply cannot (and should not) be everywhere all the time (and we don't want that as a free Democratic Republic either).

-However, I think the industry and the market have taken the Truck Gun Concept too far and it is dangerous.
+I think the industry and the market have taken the Truck Gun Concept too far and it is dangerous.
 However, “dangerous” is defined differently here than in the mainstream media.
-Here, “dangerous” means threatening to you and your freedom.
+Here, “dangerous” means threatening to you and your personal freedom.

 My POU (Philosophy of Use) for the Truck Gun is any tool that extends the range, speed and accuracy of my EDC (Everyday Carry) configuration to meet a reasonable and legal application standard.
 It must do so while maintaining a low profile in ROL (Rule of Law: Columbine, San Bernardino), but possess the minimum capability to facilitate extrication from an enhanced engagement in WROL (Without Rule of Law: Mumbai).